grandtheftdisco/grandtheftdisco/README.md

-- 👋 Hi, I’m @grandtheftdisco.
+- 👋 hi, I’m @grandtheftdisco -- webdev noob, embedded dev dilettante.
-- 👀 I’m interested in web dev, embedded dev, and figuring out how to keep my cat off the keyboard.
+- js | ruby | C
-- 🌱 I’m currently learning Ruby on Rails.
+- currently learning rails (& struggling to understand exactly how http works)
-- 💞️ I’m looking to collaborate on Rails or React apps!
-- 📫 How to reach me - grandtheftdisco@gmail.com
+- grandtheftdisco@gmail.com
-- ⚡ Fun fact: I love to knit!
+- when not coding, am knitting

 <!---
 grandtheftdisco/grandtheftdisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.